abwmcoders/Learning-Git/readme.txt

 branches

-git branch -m name ----> create and move to a certain branch.
+git checkout -b name ----> create and move to a certain branch. git checkout main ----> move from current branch to main

+Updating with remote

+git pull origin main ---> pulling down updates from remote repository